The M\"obius Game: A Quantum-Inspired Test of General Relativity

 The rules described above, which are enforced by the referee, ensure that the events~$\{E_i\}_{i\in\mathcal V_\chi}$ happen within the spacetime region

 and~$E_{n-1}$ within~$S_C:=J^+(\An_C)\setminus J^+(Co^\rightarrow_R)\cup J^+(Co^\leftarrow_L)$.
 As described above, it is impossible to violate the Möbius inequality while respecting these rules of the game and without dynamically specifying the causal order in every round: Any theory with a static background must conform to the derived limits.
-In contrast, trespassing these limits might be possible in general relativity.
-Note that the setup described does not even allow the agents to {\em saturate\/} the Möbius inequality; the communicating agents are spacelike separated.
-The same reasoning as above, however, holds when~$S_L$ and~$S_R$ are timelike separated, as further outlined in the longer version of this Letter.
+In contrast, it may be possible to exceed these limits in general relativity for the following reason.
+The presence of matter influences the trajectories of particles and light.
+Since we define the spacetime regions within which the events occur as causal diamonds, whose starting and end points are defined as the intersection of light beams, the presence of matter also determines the relative locations of these diamonds, and hence of the events.
+Agent~$n-1$, upon reception of the input~$s\arc r$, could in principle specify the distribution of matter within its future light cone, and hence within the common past of the events in~$S_L$ and~$S_R$.
+Thus, agent~$n-1$ can specify the causal relation between any pair of events of different ``color.''

+Note that general relativity is a deterministic theory, and thus all physical quantities are determined.
+The probabilities~$p(a|s, r, x)$ must thus be computed as statistical averages over independent repetitions---being in series or in parallel---under similar boundary conditions.
+This is also how Bell experiments are done.
+Note that the scenario described is severely more complex when compared to the CHSH-Bell scenario.
+This has two reasons: First, we must treat special and general relativity under the same roof, and second, the game outlined is a~``promise'' game, i.e., the inputs~$s,r,x$ cannot be sampled by the agents independently.

-{\it Conclusions and Open Questions.---}A statistical violation of the presented inequalities, within the suggested setup, certifies the dynamical nature of spacetime, i.e., the absence of a static causal order.
+{\it Conclusions and Open Questions.---}A statistical violation of the presented inequalities, within the suggested setting, certifies the dynamical nature of spacetime, i.e., the absence of a static causal order.
 In relativity, this absence is best described by the backaction of matter on the spacetime manifold.
 In fact, a~violation of the presented inequalities within the presented relativistic scenario is a~signature for a~{\em change in curvature}.
 A change of curvature, then again, requires the {\em presence and dislocation of matter.} Thus, a general-relativistic violation of the presented inequalities can also be regarded as a proof of the latter.
 One might speculate that the presented approach may also be used to detect {\em gravitational waves.}